Sage Intacct Review: Features, Pricing & Alternatives 2023

 Sage Intacct has a sophisticated general ledger (GL) with a multidimensional chart of accounts.
 The GL manages sophisticated financial tasks across multiple entities, whether locally or globally.
 You can merge data, manage currency conversions, and generate consolidated reports without having to wait for the end of the month.

 Transactions are posted in real time, with the ability to configure how transactions are posted in each account.
-You can also create and organize account groups, like checking or cash, to help generate reports.
+You can also create and organize account groups, such as checking or cash, to help generate reports.

 Sage Intacct’s GL report is detailed, showing additional information that might be useful in tracking transactions.
 We’ve highlighted the additional columns that we like: